1975 Chadian coup d'état: Consequences

 Already at 6:30 Odingar announced on the public radio that the armed forces had "exercised their responsibilities before God and the nation".
 In a later communique the coupists were to justify their actions, accusing Tombalbaye of having governed by dividing the tribes, and of having humiliated the army and treated it with contempt.

 General Odingar acted provisionally as head of state and the jailed officers were immediately freed.
 Among these was General Félix Malloum, who was chosen to be chairman of a nine-man military junta, named the Supreme Military Council (Conseil Supérieur Militaire or CSM), that took office on April 15.
 It immediately arrested eight of Tombalbaye's top aides and suspended the 1962 constitution, while all parties were banned and the National Assembly was dissolved.

 The success of the coup did not produce a major break with Tombalbaye's policies.
 This was not surprising because, like Tombalbaye, both Odingar and Malloum were Sara from the south of Chad.
 While the CSM did make some moves to conciliate the north of the country, the Muslims continued to feel themselves second-class citizens and the FROLINAT rebellion continued.

+French involvement

+On the day of the coup, the French Ministry of Defense sent a telegram explicitly prohibiting the French army contingents in Chad from taking any military action in response to the coup.

+Subsequent research has pointed to strong indications that French authorities were either complicit in the coup or at least had a degree of foreknowledge.
+Even though France had propped up Tombalbaye's regime through various means, including a military intervention from 1969 to 1972, the coup was preceded by aggravating Franco-Chadian tensions, as well as disagreements over the handling of the Claustre hostage crisis.

+A first indicator is that Chadian units - which probably included French military advisors - had started approaching the capital two days prior to the coup.
+Secondly, the feared French security agent Camille Gourvennec, who served as de facto head of Tombalbaye's secret police service and was responsible for rounding up dissidents, was maintained in his post by the new military regime.
+This would have been unlikely without his complicity, although Gourvennec denied all foreknowledge.
+Thirdly, a week after the coup, colonel Kamougué himself bragged about the involvement of unspecified French forces.